Fine-Tuning DistilBERT for Restaurant Search NER

 Summary

-You fine-tuned DistilBERT for token-level NER on restaurant queries, reaching ~92% token accuracy.
-The new skill here is subword label alignment with word_ids and the -100 sentinel — the standard technique for every token-classification task — plus entity-level evaluation with seqeval.
+This is how NER fine-tuning works.
+We fine-tuned DistilBERT for token-level NER on restaurant queries and reached about 92% token accuracy.
+The new skill here is subword label alignment with word_ids and the -100 sentinel.
+This is the standard technique for every token-classification task.
+We also used entity-level evaluation with seqeval.

-Next, you shift from understanding tasks to generation: fine-tuning T5 for custom text summarization.
+Next, we shift from understanding tasks to generation.
+We will do fine-tuning T5 for custom text summarization.

 Found this useful?
 Keep building with me.